19th April 2021

 The Court of Appeal held in Conarken that, subject to the issue of remoteness, loss of revenue was recoverable from the tortfeasor.

-As influential on the Judge’s reasoning as the above factual distinction appears to be the following statement of the law from Conarken (Pill LJ at ):
+Influential on the Judge’s reasoning appears to be the following statement of the law from Conarken (Pill LJ at ):

 It is not open to a party to dictate to the whole world the extent of tortious liability and what is reasonably foreseeable and not too remote in order to achieve what it regards as a satisfactory contract with a third party.
 It could lead to ever more ingenious attempts to attribute possible losses to a tort and would be inimical to the simple solution desired.